All Episodes

 I can't believe this.

-We've got an ongoing debate here about the lack of civility on the Republican Party when we've got eight years of some of the most horrendous, demeaning, dispiriting, despicable filth that came out of the mouths of Democrats.
+We've got an ongoing debate here about the lack of civility on the Republican Party where we've got eight years of some of the most horrendous, demeaning, dispiriting, despicable filth that came out of the mouths of Democrats.

-I'm like, I don't I don't I I hope he doesn't apologize.
+I'm like, I hope he doesn't apologize.

 This is not a time to be caught up in the vagaries of civility and proper etiquette and decorum.

-Thank you for waiting.
+Randy, Toledo, Ohio, thank you for waiting.

 You're next on the EIB network.